gkapfham/www.gregorykapfhammer-old.com/index.md

 [software]({{site.baseurl}}software/), and [serve]({{site.baseurl}}service/)
 organizations.
-An Associate Professor in the [Department of Computer Science](http://www.cs.allegheny.edu) at [Allegheny College](http://www.allegheny.edu), I serve as an associate editor for the [Journal of Software: Evolution and Process](https://onlinelibrary.wiley.com/journal/20477481), an academic editor for the [PeerJ Computer Science](https://peerj.com/computer-science/) journal,
+An Associate Professor in the [Department of Computer Science](http://www.cs.allegheny.edu) at [Allegheny College](http://www.allegheny.edu), I am an associate editor for the [Journal of Software: Evolution and Process](https://onlinelibrary.wiley.com/journal/20477481), an academic editor for the [PeerJ Computer Science](https://peerj.com/computer-science/) journal,